-This relaxing essential oil spray comes from sustainable high-end US CBD brand founded by American mother-of-three Dawn Fable who turned to CBD oil to save her from breaking point.
+This relaxing essential oil spray comes from sustainable high-end US CBD brand founded by American mother-of-three Dawn Fable who turned to CBD oil to save her from breaking point and is now on sale at Saks Fifth Avenue.
 It combines CBD with lavender, ginger, peppermint and rosemary oils (think sexy herb garden).
 They recommend you spray a bit on to get in the groove, using it alongside a lubricant.

 The affordable lube/moisturiser: WooWoo Intimate Natural Lube & Moisturiser, £9